RetroEvelyne/www/content/contact/_index.md

 # Contact

-You can contact me at the things found below
+You can contact me through the options found below

-- **Email**: retroevelyne@protonmail.com
+- **Email**: retroevelyne@icloud.com

 Use this for anything site related